gardener/cert-management/README.md

-      --dns string                                         cluster for writing challenge DNS entries --dns-namespace string                               default for all controller "dns-namespace" options --dns-owner-id string                                default for all controller "dns-owner-id" options --dns.id string                                      id for cluster dns -h, --help                                               help for cert-controller-manager
+      --dns string                                         cluster for writing challenge DNS entries --dns-namespace string                               default for all controller "dns-namespace" options --dns-owner-id string                                default for all controller "dns-owner-id" options --dns.disable-deploy-crds                            disable deployment of required crds for cluster dns --dns.id string                                      id for cluster dns
+      --grace-period duration                              inactivity grace period for detecting end of cleanup for shutdown -h, --help                                               help for cert-controller-manager
       --ingress-cert.cert-class string                     Identifier used to differentiate responsible controllers for entries
       --ingress-cert.cert-target-class string              Identifier used to differentiate responsible dns controllers for target entries